-Laura also has defends clients in criminal investigations and prosecutions, by either CQC, HSE, Fire Authority, Environmental Health or the Police.
+Laura also has defended clients in criminal investigations and prosecutions, by either CQC, HSE, Fire Authority, Environmental Health or the Police.
 She is experienced in the field of criminal law and is able to represent providers from PACE interviews under caution, through to prosecution.
 In addition, Laura regularly represents healthcare providers, GPs and others in Coroner’s Inquests, throughout England.
-Her work also includes local authority or CCG contractual disputes, disputes with residents, Court of Protection cases and safeguarding investigations.
-Laura also has experience of representing clients in relation to professional misconduct hearings or disputing their inclusion on the barred lists; as well as.public law judicial review proceedings within the care sector.
+Her work, also, includes local authority or CCG contractual disputes, disputes with residents, Court of Protection cases and safeguarding investigations.
+Laura also has experience of representing clients in relation to professional misconduct hearings or disputing their inclusion on the barred lists; as well as public law judicial review proceedings within the care sector.

 As a result of her expertise in these niche areas and her excellent reputation as a legal advisor in the sector, Laura is often asked to speak at conferences nationally and regularly writes for sector publications, including Caring Times.

 Recent examples of work or case studies